cvs-health/testilo/README.md

 If you specify tool options, the script will prescribe the tests for all evaluation rules of the tools that you specify.

-If you specify issue options, the script will prescribe the tests for all evaluation rules that are classified in the issues whose IDs you specify.
+If you specify issue options, the script will prescribe the tests for all evaluation rules that are classified into the issues whose IDs you specify.
 Any tools that do not have any of those rules will be omitted.
-The value of `specs/issues` is an issue classification object, with a structure like the one in `procs/score/tic40.js`.
+The value of `specs.issues` is an issue classification object, with a structure like the one in `procs/score/tic43.js`.
 That one classifies about 1000 rules into about 300 issues.

 For example, one issue in the `tic43.js` file is `mainNot1`.
 Four rules are classified as belonging to that issue: rule `main_element_only_one` of the `aslint` tool and 3 more rules defined by 3 other tools.
 You can also create custom classifications and save them in a `score` subdirectory of the `FUNCTIONDIR` directory.